-- Visual inspection: Check for any visible damage to the outlet, such as cracks, burn marks, or discoloration.
+- Visual inspection: Check for any visible damage to the outlet, such as cracks, burn marks, or discolouration.
 Call a qualified electrician to replace the outlet if you find any damage.

-- Test function: GFCI outlets typically have a “TEST” and “RESET” buttons.
-To test the outlet, plug in a small appliance or lamp that you know is working.
+- Test function: GFCI outlets typically have “TEST” and “RESET” buttons.
+To test the outlet, plug in a small appliance or lamp you know works.
 Press the “TEST” button on the GFCI outlet.
-The appliance or lamp should turn off, indicating the GFCI has cut off power to the outlet.
+The appliance or lamp should turn off, indicating the GFCI has decreased power to the outlet.
 If it doesn’t, the GFCI outlet may be faulty and should be replaced by a qualified electrician.

 - Reset function: Press the “RESET” button on the GFCI outlet after testing.
 The appliance or lamp should turn back on, confirming that power has been restored to the outlet.

-- Visual inspection: Check the breaker panel for any signs of damage or wear, such as discoloration or burn marks around the GFCI breaker.
+- Visual inspection: Check the breaker panel for any signs of damage or wear, such as discolouration or burn marks around the GFCI breaker.

 - Test function: GFCI breakers also have a “TEST” button.
 Press the “TEST” button on the GFCI breaker.
 The breaker should trip, cutting off power to the circuit it protects.
 If it doesn’t trip, the GFCI breaker may be faulty and should be replaced by a qualified electrician.